evilsocket/sg1/README.md

 **aes**

-Will read from input, encrypt or decrypt (depending on `--aes-mode` parameter) with `--aes-key` and write to output.
+Will read from input, encrypt or decrypt (depending on `--aes-mode` parameter, which is `encrypt` by default) with `--aes-key` and write to output.

+Examples:

+    -module aes --aes-key y0urp4ssw0rd
+    -module aes -aes-module decrypt --aes-key y0urp4ssw0rd

 **exec**